Sergio-Per/AERONET-/README.md

 # Aeronet
-Ideas to read, process and visualize Aeronet data combine datasets from different sites
+- Ideas to read, process and visualize Aeronet data from the LevelXX files
+- Combine datasets from different sites